 Of course, all month long in December, there are plenty of things to do in San Antonio.
 The River Walk is lit up and carolers sing along the banks of the San Antonio River.

 Things to do in San Antonio for the month of December include a downtown Arts and Crafts Show on the Riverwalk.
-For 2010, this will be from December 10 through December 12.
+This will be from December 10 through December 12.
 This is a great way to finish up your Christmas shopping.

 The college football Alamo Bowl game happens each year here in San Antonio at the Alamodome in December.
-For 2010, it is on December 29.
+It is on December 29.

 On New Year’s Eve, there is a huge party for San Antonio downtown in Hemisfair Park with food, music, and fireworks.
 The event is free but you will have to buy your food and drinks.
 Vendor stands are all over the place downtown.